 Municipalities have always engaged their communities in multiple ways—from sharing information to holding public meetings and officiating at events.
 As times have changed, so have needs and expectations.
-Here are six trends to pay attention to in 2017.

 1. Governments having to work harder to earn and keep trust.

 This is true at all levels of government, and not just in Nova Scotia or even Canada.
 The Organisation for Economic Co-operation and Development (OECD) reports that trust in government is on the decline in many Western countries, and a 2016 “Trust Barometer” found that 63% of Canadians blame government for their problems.
 How to win back trust?
 The OECD advises that “open government policies that concentrate on citizen engagement and access to information” as well as “inclusive policy making” can go a long way.